Choosing a Hand Dryer

 You can find the serial number of your Excel hand dryer both on the outside cover (lower left side) and on the inside housing.

-Why doesn’t my dryer turn on?
+Why doesn’t my hand dryer turn on?

 There are many reasons why a hand dryer may not turn on.
 Refer to the Excel Dryer Trouble Codes Chart for troubleshooting assistance.
 If troubleshooting does not resolve the problem, please contact us.

-Why doesn’t my dryer have any heat?
+Why doesn’t my hand dryer have any heat?

-In some cases, the hand dryer is not meant to dispense hot air — for example, an XLERATOReco® dryer has no heating element and will not dispense hot air.
-If you do not have an ECO dryer, check the dial marked H on the control assembly and ensure it is in the “on” position.
-If your hand dryer still does not have heat, your heating element may have failed.
+If you do not have an XLERATOReco, check the dial marked H on the control assembly and ensure it is in the “on” position.
+If your hand dryer still does not have heat, your heating element may have failed; contact us for further assistance.

 Why does my hand dryer have a burning smell and/or a grinding noise?